How can you ensure research data is FAIR?

 Metadata standards

 Metadata standards allow for easier exchange of metadata and harvesting of the metadata by search engines.
 Many certified archives use a metadata standard for the descriptions.
 If you choose a data repository or registry, you should find out which metadata standard they use.
-At the VU the following standards are used:
+At VU Amsterdam the following standards are used:

 - Yoda uses the DataCite metadata standard